DexterHuang/CyberCodeOnline/UpdateNote.md

 Step-by-step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) on how to submit a PR on our GitHub.

+## Updates

+0.1820

+-   Fixed issue with Christmas event item still dropping after event ended
+-   Now auto select feature at selling to NPC page will not select locked items
+-   Added indication on dungeon lobby list to show if the dungeon is password protected
+-   ASU is changed to untradable as announced previously

 ## Notice

 With player feedback and discussion with players, we have postponed the change to `Autonomous Storage Unit`'s tradable status to untradable, instead, it is now tradable again.